Frequently Asked Questions

 For instant information, log on to our customer portal using https://portal.dmifinance.in or alternatively you can use Hello DMI.

 View your next EMI date and other loan details by following the steps below: Log in to Customer Portal > Dashboard > Click “view” > Select “Payment Summary”.

 We do not have an option to change EMI due date.
 The EMI due date is as mentioned on the welcome letter.

 A Credit score is a three-digit number that ranges between 300-900.
-It is calculated based on your credit behavior & credit history.
-For example timely EMI payments, keeping sufficient account balance before the due date etc.
+It is calculated based on your credit behaviour & credit history.
+For example, timely EMI payments, keeping sufficient account balance before the due date etc.

 A healthy credit score can be maintained/improved by:

 • Making timely EMI payments and credit card payments.